afourmy/pyNMS/README.md

 # To be done

 ## Algorithms
-- [x] Kruskal algorithm to find the minimum spanning tree, Union Find structure
-- [x] Ford-Fulkerson algorithm to find the maximum flow
-- [x] Edmonds-Karp algorithm to find the maximum flow
-- [x] Linear programming with GLPK to find the maximum flow
-- [x] Dijkstra algorithm with constraints to find CSPF paths
-- [x] Bellman-Ford to find the shortest path
-- [x] BFS to find all loop-free paths
-- [x] Floyd Warshall to find all SP length
-- [x] Fruchterman-Reingold: make it work.
-- [x] Graph drawing on the right-click for a selection of nodes
-- [x] Shortest path with linear programming
-- [x] Minimum-cost flow with linear programming
-- [x] Shortest pair with A*
-- [x] Bhandari algorithm to find the shortest edge-disjoint pair
-- [x] Dinic algorithm to find the maximum flow
-- [x] Suurbale algorithm to find the shortest edge-disjoint pair
-- [x] Use LP to solve RWA simple version
-- [x] Algorithm to determine link weight in order to optimize load sharing (is-is/ospf optimization)
 - [ ] Improved Suurbale/Bhandari to find the K (maximally) edge/edge&nodes disjoint paths
 - [ ] Prim algorithm to find the minimum spanning tree
 - [ ] Minimum cut.